General Washington loved dogs, and so do we.

 Mount Vernon invites guests to enjoy this landmark property along with their pet(s).
 For the comfort of all our guests, and to preserve the home and final resting place of Washington, we ask pet owners to observe and adhere to the following guidelines:

-I. Guests are welcome to bring dogs on leashes during daytime public visitation hours.
+- Guests are welcome to bring dogs on leashes during daytime public visitation hours.
 Pet owners must stay with their leashed pets at all times.
+Unless otherwise noted, dogs are not permitted during evening events.

-II.
-Leashed dogs are permitted on the property with the exception of the following areas: the Mansion and all other historic buildings, the Ford Orientation Center*, the Donald W. Reynolds Museum and Education Center*, the Shops of Mount Vernon, the Food Court Pavilion, the Mount Vernon Inn, and the Distillery & Gristmill.
+- Leashed dogs are permitted on the property with the exception of the following areas: the Mansion and all other historic buildings, the Ford Orientation Center, and Donald W. Reynolds Museum and Education Center, the Shops of Mount Vernon, the Food Court Pavilion, the Mount Vernon Inn, and the Distillery & Gristmill.
 (Please note: Service animals are exempt from these restrictions.)

 Leashed dogs may pass through the lobby of the Ford Orientation Center and the Donald W. Reynolds Museum and Education Center to access and exit the historic area.